Kenmore Shooting Range

 The Shotgun facilities include a clubhouse/pro-shop, 4 trap fields, one practice trap field, and a 5-stand with a 65′ duck tower.
 We use primarily Beomat automatic trap machines with one in each trap house and one up the duck tower.
 The 12 traps used on the 5-stand are a mixture of automatic trap, automatic skeet machines, and specialized automatic teal and rabbit machines.

 WCW Leading sportsman's club in the Puget Sound Area

 The Wildlife Committee of Washington (WCW) is the leading sportsman's club in the Puget Sound area, with over 2,000 members and a pro-active philosophy.
-The club recognizes the continually changing risks to our goals and operations, and we address those risks before they become a problem.
 Membership in the Wildlife Committee of Washington is open to anyone of good character who wishes to associate themselves with the policies, projects, and goals of the organization.
 We are non-partisan, non-sectarian, and we are race, religion, creed, and gender neutral.
 Our large and diverse membership has the common bond of enjoying the outdoor sports and the desire to protect that heritage.
 The Wildlife Committee of Washington is a member of and supports the following state and national organizations.
 We strongly recommend that all shooters and hunters maintain their own individual membership in these organizations: National Rifle Association (NRA), USA Shooting (USAS), Civilian Marksmanship Program (CMP), Washington State Rifle and Pistol Association (WSR&PA), Washington State Archery Association (WSAA), Washington State Bowhunters (WSBH), National Shooting Sports Foundation (NSSF), National Archery Association (NAA).

 50, 100, 200 & 300 Yard